0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 To fully understand the current Bitcoin protocol developments, knowledge about historical events is essential.
 This blog post highlights selected events, software releases and bug fixes.
-The attached [timeline](#timeline-bitcoin-history) provides details for each event.
+The attached [timeline](#timeline-bitcoin-history) provides extra detail for each event.
 {: .text-justify}

-I wasn't following the Bitcoin space when the majority of these events happened.
+I wasn't following the Bitcoin space while the majority of these events happened.
-Most points on the timeline are adopted from a talk [John Newberry](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
+A big part of the timeline is adopted from a talk [John Newberry](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
 {: .text-justify}

-The title is chosen to remind the reader that a blog post can't capture every event.
+The title is chosen to remind that a blog post can't capture every event.
 History is in the eye of the beholder.
 History evolves.
 If you have a suggestion about something I missed or want to propose a change:
-The attached timeline is an open source project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history) everybody can use and contribute to.
+The attached timeline is an open source project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history) everybody can contribute to.
-Please consider opening a [pull request](https://github.com/0xB10C/bitcoin-development-history/pulls) or an [issue](https://github.com/0xB10C/bitcoin-development-history/issues).
 {: .text-justify}

 ## With Satoshi